imrafaelmerino/java-fun/docs/README.md

                     )
              .setOptionals("address");

-//since we know the shema of the json we'll work with lenses and primive types instead of JsValue
+//since we know the schema of the json we'll work with lenses and primitive types instead of JsValue
 //address is optional, we can't use a lens!

 Lens<JsObj, String> nameLens = JsObj.lens.str("name");